 - Medical liability reasons.
 See our Medical disclaimer.

 You may want to tell us your history or share you tests with us in the hope that we will say: "Yes we can help you."
 However, we are dealing with the human body and we cannot predict your outcome.
 If we prove that you have a Morton's neuroma or Plantar Fasciitis, it is most likely that we can help you as we help the vast majority of our patients, but we cannot be sure of it and we cannot guarantee any outcome.
 Sharing your past tests or past medical history will not make us more likely to definitively say that we can help you.

-As part of our concierge service all patients are seen and treated by oner of our doctors.
-If you send us your test results or past medical history, we will hold them for you and have them ready to use as part of our doctor’s full clinical assessment of you and your pain.
+As part of our medical services all patients are seen and treated by oner of our doctors.
+If you send us your test results or past medical history, we will hold them for you and have them ready to use as part of our doctor's full clinical assessment of you and your pain.